-The LX-9 is designed to be an effective fishing tool in a wide variety of environments.
+The Marcum Digital Sonar is designed to be an effective fishing tool in a wide variety of environments.
 Most of the time, simply turning on the unit at factory default settings is all that is necessary.
 Shallow water [10 feet or less] can be problematic without making a few adjustments.
 If you are having trouble getting optimal performance out of your Digital Sonar in shallow water, here are some adjustments to experiment with.
 Depending on the actual circumstances, one or more of these adjustments may be necessary.
 First thing, when in shallow water, keep your transducer near the surface of the water [at the TOP of the ice, almost in the air] no matter how thick the ice is.
 This gives the ducer a little more room to "work".
 Be sure that you manually select the 10 foot range.
-Next, press the MENU button, select SONAR SETTINGS, and then scroll to SONAR MODE.
+Next. press the MENU button, select SONAR SETTINGS, and then scroll to SONAR MODE.
 Highlight it and select OPEN WATER MODE.
 We realize it does not seem natural to use "OPEN WATER MODE" when you are on the ice, but making this change will "back off" the gain curve, allowing better performance in certain ice fishing conditions.
+Re-enter the SONAR SETTINGS sub-menu and select MAX PING RATE.
+Lowering this to "1" can help performance.
 Finally, you should also consider changing the color palette from the default "SIX- COLOR" to one of the three-color palettes.

-READING THROUGH ICE
+READING THROUGH ICE -

-The Marcum LX-9 will provide accurate information reading through ice providing the ice is reasonably clear.
+The Marcum Digital Sonar will provide accurate information reading through ice providing the ice is reasonably clear.
 Wet the ice with at least a cup of water to improve the coupling of the transducer to the ice.
 Place the face of the transducer firmly on the wetted ice, and you will now be able to see the depth displayed digitally, and a signal showing the bottom (and fish) on whichever sonar windows you have open.
 Drilling into the ice 1-2" before taking a reading may be necessary if the surface of the ice is very rough, or if the ice is filled with air bubbles.